Grisham Gallery

 Included with admission and free for members

-New Orleans video artist Courtney Egan is strongly inspired by the profusion of native and non-native flora around New Orleans, where she has lived and worked since 1991.
 Her work digitally manipulates the natural world, questioning how our perception of nature is augmented by technology.
-Egan creates projection-based sculptural installations that meld nature with technology, delivering an experience that is both pleasing and disconcerting.
+Egan creates animated collages that merge time-lapse photography with digital image manipulation, creating realistic yet subtly impossible arrangements.
+Multiple media such as sculptural 3-D elements, animated 3-D elements like shadows and textures, as well as depth camera-based interactivity may comprise individual pieces.
 The ethereal projections – converging on walls, floors and sculptural elements – are inspired by the growing frequency of human exposure to nature via computers or television.
-Egan creates stunning yet “subtly impossible, hybrid tableaus” which envelop the viewer in a conversation between their memory of the natural world and a new experience with a plant or flower.
+Egan’s primary art practice positions the plant world as an equal cohort to the human world.
 She explains the fundamental irony of the experience, stating, “We get closer and farther away from the natural world simultaneously when we experience it through a technological lens.”

 Courtney Egan, Soft Spots, 2008, single channel digital video projection, size variable

-Courtney Egan holds an M.F.A. from the Maryland Institute College of Art and is currently a Media Arts faculty member at the New Orleans Center for Creative Arts (NOCCA).
+Courtney Egan holds an M.F.A. from the Maryland Institute College of Art.
 She has had solo shows at Arthur Roger Gallery and Ogden Museum of Southern Art in New Orleans, Bradbury Museum of Art, Louisiana Art and Science Museum, Colorado State University Art Museum, and the University of Louisiana’s Hilliard Museum.
 Her honors include artist-in-residencies at the Santa Fe Art Institute and at Louisiana Artworks in New Orleans.

 Organized by HMA.